carpentries/glosario/CONTRIBUTING.md

       Une variable définie en dehors d'une fonction donnée, qui est par conséquent visible pour toutes les fonctions.
 ```

+## Adding a new language

+If you want to add a term or define a term in a new language, you can quickly check if your language is defined in glosario by heading to `https://glosario.carpentries.org/[lang]`, replacing `[lang]` with the [two-letter ISO 639 language code][iso639-table-en].
+If you see a
+[page not found error][https://glosario.carpentries.org/not-found], then that means you are the first to add this language to glosario!

+To add your language, first follow the instructions for [adding a new term to the glossary](#1-adding-a-new-term-to-the-glossary) or [adding a definition in another language to an existing term](#2-adding-a-definition-in-another-language-to-an-existing-term).
+Next, you will create a landing page for your language.

+### Create the language landing page.

+To add a landing page for your language, create a new markdown file that is named with the two-letter ISO 639 code for your language.
+For example, if you wanted to add support for Italian, you would create a new markdown file called `it.md`.

+Each markdown file requires two things: a yaml header and a Jekyll includes statment.

+### Yaml Header

 [forking-guide]: https://guides.github.com/activities/forking/
 [github-branches]: https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-branches